 - Adapting industrial case studies to teachable formats

-- Novel approaches to maintain and advance core competences in biocatalysis (e.g. directed enzyme evolution, chemical and process engineering as well as downstream processing)
+- Novel approaches to maintain and advance core competencies in biocatalysis (e.g. directed enzyme evolution, chemical and process engineering as well as downstream processing)